-The next “Navigating Intersectionality in Clinical Supervision,” offered as a dynamic, interactive webinar, will be September 17-18, 2020, 8:30 am – 12:00 pm each day.
+The next “Transforming Clinical Supervision: Talking About Race,” offered as a dynamic, interactive webinar, will be January 20-21, 2021, 8:30 am – 12:00 pm each day.
 Registration is limited.
 Cost is $120-150, with discounts for BIPOC and graduate students.
 Six continuing education units (supervision) approved through the National Association of Social Workers (Oregon).

 CLINICAL SUPERVISION is a collaborative, transformational process of deepening one’s self-awareness and savvy as a practitioner, offering guidance, mentoring, and support during a formative period in the supervisee’s professional development.
 Effective clinical supervisors create a reflective space where new practitioners can take risks, be authentic, learn, and become wise.